Broken Hill Information

 Far Western NSW defines an area one third of the state, located principally in the sparsely populated regions north and west of the Barwon-Darling river system.
 It borders on three states (Queensland, South Australia and Victoria).
-This region is divided into two administrative clusters of the Greater Western Area Health Service - in the north west of the state (towns such as Walgett, Brewarrina and Bourke), and to the west and south of the state (towns include Wilcannia, Menindee, Wentworth, Balranald and Broken Hill).
+This region is divided into two administrative clusters of the Western NSW Local Health District- in the north west of the state (towns such as Walgett, Brewarrina and Bourke), and Far West Local Health District to the west and south of the state (towns include Wilcannia, Menindee, Wentworth, Balranald and Broken Hill).

-The population of Far Western NSW is 48,524 with 21,314 people living in Broken Hill.
+The population of Far Western NSW is 45,896 with 18,517 people living in Broken Hill.
 There are around 230 births annually in the far west and one quarter of the population is over 55 years.
 Overall 13% of the population is Aboriginal.
-(Source: Australia Bureau of Statistics 2002)
+(Source: Australia Bureau of Statistics 2011 census).

 Most people coming to Broken Hill comment on the relaxed pace of life, friendliness of the townsfolk, and the range of local social activities available to them including the two race meetings (St Pat’s and the Silver City Cup), Red Desert Live (a music, food, film, & art festival) and Agfair (a two-day agricultural field day event held every 2 years).
 The town has a huge Australian Rules football following, including a popular local league, and other annual events include an RFDS ball.